oyegunmen/JanFlight/docs/content/quick-start.md

 You're free to buy your parts from wherever you prefer, but using these links is a great way to support this project and help me create more projects.
 I appreciate any and all support.
 Cheers!

+!> Yes, I know F450 frames, SimonK ESCs and some other parts belong in a drone museum.
+Fair enough.
+But, this guide isn't for building an industrial enterprise rig; it’s for tinkerers learning core flight mechanics.
+I listed these parts because every local electronics shop is still flooded with them.
+If you’ve found a modern alternative that is just as cheap and universally available, pull requests are open!

 *Last Updated: 7th Aug 2026*